Logout

 But to answer your question, we believe that the best -- most accessible, highest production values, and most affordable (free) -- source is the set of videos produced by the Commission for the Las Vegas Centennial: The City of Las Vegas.
 This is an epic series of roughly 90-minute episodes that explore the history of the city decade by decade; they're released every year in conjunction with Las Vegas' birthday, May 15.

-Thus far covering up through the 1970s, there are seven in total, along with three others (history of Westside, the Mob Museum building, and Helldorado), so your husband can immerse himself in around 10 and a half hours of vintage photos and video, interviews with local historians and experts (which should propel him in various new directions), and an excellent narration that ties it all together.
+Thus far covering up through the 1970s, there are seven decade videos in total, along with three others (history of Westside, the Mob Museum building, and Helldorado), so your husband can immerse himself in around 10 and a half hours of vintage photos and video, interviews with local historians and experts (which should propel him in various new directions), and an excellent narration that ties it all together.

 Did we mention that the series is both free and accessible?
-Here's the link to all 11 videos
+Here's the link to all 11 videos the from Commission for the Las Vegas Centennial.

 No part of this answer may be reproduced or utilized in any form or by any means, electronic or mechanical, without the written permission of the publisher.